CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 contains each cells' HTN, HTE, ULON, ULAT, and kmt value.
 From those variables, the longitude, latitude, grid lengths (dx and dy), areas, and masks can be derived for all grids.
-Table :ref:`tab-gridvars` lists the primary prognostic grid variables name on the different grids.
+Table :ref:`tab-gridvars` lists the primary prognostic grid variable names on the different grids.

 .. _tab-gridvars: